In a nutshell…

 Honoring the pinky-swear with myself never to live in the U.S. permanently and never ever to marry an American, at 18 I did indeed go back to school in Germany.
 But after only a year my Oma passed away.
 Since the rest of my immediate family was in the U.S, well… hello University of Illinois at Chicago… where I then met fellow actor and writer Nick Fracaro, to whom I’m married to this day.
 So much for pinky-swears.

-I received degrees in both Criminal Justice and Theater (more related than you might first think — both are about human behavior) and was then accepted to the Yale School of Drama.
+I received degrees in both Criminal Justice and Theater (more related than you might first think — both investigate human behavior) and was then accepted to the Yale School of Drama.
 After 3 years in bucolic New Haven (that’s sarcasm) I was delighted to move to New York, where, after a brief and awkward stint in show business, I went back to producing and acting in edgy, multidisciplinary, often site-specific, sometimes controversial work, mostly with Thieves.
 One example was the world premiere of my translation of R.W.
 Fassbinder’s Trash, the City and Death, which was the source of great attention in both Europe and the U.S. Another was Nomad Monad: The Making of Thieves Theatre’s Last Stand which involved erecting a tepee – made by me out of 78 US#3 mailbags – in New York’s oldest shantytown, then living, exhibiting and performing in it over the course of 3 years while navigating the city’s volatile political waters in the early 90’s.
 This project was part of a New Museum retrospective.

 (From the April/May 2013 exhibit at the New Museum)